 Helena de Puig: Postdoc in the Collins lab at the Wyss Institute for Biologically Inspired Engineering, Harvard University.
 I use and edit Nature's toolbox of proteins/DNA and materials to give new capabilities to materials, cells, proteins and to lower the cost of healthcare.

 I studied Industrial Engineering in Institut Químic de Sarrià (IQS), Ramon Llull University in Barcelona, Spain.
-After graduation, studied a S.M. in Mechanical Engineering in MIT (thesis), in Cambridge, USA, under the guidance of Dr. Kimberly Hamad-Schifferli on investigating the interfacial interactions of gold nanoparticles with biomolecules, as well as using gold nanorods to externally control biological processes.
-I then obtained a Ph.D. in Mechanical Engineering at MIT (thesis), in the laboratory of Prof. Lee Gehrke where I developed nanoparticle-assisted detection methods to diagnose tropical diseases, such as dengue, zika, chikungunya or ebola.
+After graduation, studied a S.M. at MIT (thesis), with mentorship from Dr. Kimberly Hamad-Schifferli.
+I then obtained a Ph.D. in Mechanical Engineering at MIT (thesis), in the laboratory of Prof. Lee Gehrke where I developed nanoparticle-assisted detection methods to diagnose tropical diseases, such as dengue, zika, or ebola.

 Collins lab website: http://collinslab.mit.edu/index.html

 Hamad-Schifferli lab website: http://eng.umb.edu/~hamad/